66 important questions and answers - Bandera County Courier

 53. Will the corona virus come back next fall / winter?

 That is also conceivable.
-The in question 52 discussed mechanisms apply theoretically of course also vice versa, which could then lead to an increased transmission rate.
+The in question 52 discussed mechanisms naturally apply in reverse, of course, which could then lead to an increased transmission rate.
 However, as has often been mentioned, it is a pathogen that is completely new to humans and has only been known for a few months.
 Therefore there is no corresponding experience.

 54. When is a vaccine expected?